 - PUT Object—uploads an object or applies new ACLs to an object.

 You can use various HTTP request headers with each of these methods.
-The Google Cloud Storage XML API supports HTTP/1.1 request headers.
+The Cloud Storage XML API supports HTTP/1.1 request headers.
 It also supports several extension (custom) request headers, which have an

 x-goog- prefix.
 Request header requirements vary depending on the kind of request you're making, but a few request headers are required for every request.
 The following table describes some frequently used request headers, including required headers: